Learn about dog training and caring

 A whole study year in canine knowledge!

-Dog Consultant (Hundkonsult) is a programme for you who wants to know more about dogs, perhaps you have dreams about working in the canine industry and working with positive learning methods!
+Dog Consultant (Hundkonsult) is an education for you who wants to know more about dogs, want to learn to better understand them, perhaps you have dreams about working in the canine industry and working with positive learning methods!

 We present different hobbies with dogs and practical training with your own/or other’s dogs.
-A study trip abroad will happen in the spring of 2020.
+A study trip will happen during the spring semester.

 The course leader is FM biologist and canine therapist Christina von Pfaler and as a guest teacher we now and then have canine expert and trainer Noga Ronen from Israel (teaching in English).
 NB!
 The course is intended for studying adults (18+).

 Inform on the application whether you plan to bring your own dog or not.
-For students thinking about boarding please note that we have restrictions on numbers of dogs included in the boarding.
-Students on the dog consultant programme have first choice in bringing dogs with them as boarders.
+For students thinking about accommodation in the school dormitory, please note that we have a certain number of places for dogs at the dormitory.

 NB!
 For those applying for the dog consultant course (Sweden, Norway and Denmark) and are wondering whether to bring your dog with you, we recommend going in to Finnish Food Authority’s website to read about rules of bringing animals to Finland.

-One year at the folkhögskola (People’s Academy) will generate six extra study points towards further study placement within second stage vocational education in Finland.
+One year in folkhögskola (People’s Academy) will generate six extra study points when one applies for a study place within the second stage vocational education in Finland.
+For students from Sweden and Norway we would remind you that the course is CSN and you are entitled to Lånekassen.

 (25 h / week – daily lessons)